Wellbeing & Personal Development

 - Mrs A Thacker

-Solihull School's WPD Curriculum is designed to ensure that mental health and wellbeing, PSHEE (Physical, Social, Health and Economic Education), and RSE (Relationships and Sex Education) are afforded the time and importance needed to cradle a safe and healthy learning career for all pupils.
-This initial year brings together the excellent foundation work on growth mindset and resilience taught in the Junior School and the ASPire and Enrichment programmes in the Sixth Form by creating a curriculum for all pupils from IIIrds through to UVth.
-This means that every child will have a WPD lesson every week.
+Solihull's Wellbeing and Personal Development curriculum is designed to ensure that mental health and wellbeing, PSHEE (Physical, Social, Health and Economic Education), and RSE (Relationships and Sex Education) are afforded the time and importance needed to cradle a safe and healthy learning career for all pupils.
+This initial year brings together the excellent foundation work on growth mindset and resilience taught in the Preparatory School and the ASPire and Enrichment programmes in the Sixth Form by creating a curriculum for all pupils from Thirds through to Upper Fifth.
+This means that every child will have a WPD lesson each week.

 Most of the lessons are run from the WPD ‘Hub in Development’ GH1 in the George Hill Building.
 Pupils have their own workbooks for personal reflection and elements of out of subject activities.
 In addition, online resources and an e-Portfolio for WPD are under construction.